open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 over-limit graph.
 Terminal methods, scalars, and nil or empty values still complete normally.

+The preliminary type walk is only an optimization that decides whether the value-level preflight is needed.
+Formatting-method types immediately delegate that decision to the value scan, and the type walk falls back after 1,000 type visits.
+This prevents shared type branches from amplifying the preliminary work;
+falling back does not produce a marker or change output by itself.

 The distinct markers preserve the reason for replacement: `"<cycle>"` means an identity repeated on the active path, while `"<depth-limit>"` means the safety bound was exhausted before the value was proven safe.
 Exceptionally deep